adcirc/adcirc/README.md

 ### Development Group
 * Brian Blanton - RENCI
+* Shintaro Bunya - University of North Carolina at Chapel Hill
 * Zachary Cobell - The Water Institute of the Gulf
 * Clint Dawson - University of Texas at Austin
 * Casey Dietrich - North Carolina State University